At a glance

-In this guide, we’ll explain how German compound words work, what rules you need to know, and give you some practical examples.
+In this guide, we'll explain how German compound words work, what rules you need to know, and walk through plenty of practical examples.
+If compound logic is new to you and you'd like a wider context first, our broader collection of German learning articles covers adjacent topics like word order, declensions, and pronunciation.

 What are Compound Words?

 A compound word is a word made up of two or more smaller words.
-In German, these smaller words are usually nouns, but compounds can also involve verbs and adjectives.
+In German, these smaller words are usually nouns, but compounds can also involve verbs (bringen → mitbringen, see separable verbs) and adjectives (hellblau — light blue).

 Let's look at a simple example: